jamielsharief/document-store/README.md

 $list = $store->list('programming'); // ['programming/0321127420']
 ```

 ## Inserting

-If you need the `Document` to have its own ID then you can use the `insert` function,
+If you need a `Document` to have its own unique ID then you can use the `insert` function,
-which will generate an unique ID use this as the key and add this to a `_id` field.
+which will generate an unique ID, add a `_id` field and add this to the `DocumentStore` using the ID for the key.

 ```php
 use DocumentStore\DocumentStore;